Oh shit, here we go again. I have another potential legal battle on my hands.

 When it started to get even worse for Ajay Ahuja

-On the 29th April 2010 Sky news sent in 2 undercover journalists to investigate Ajay Ahuja’s practices, because like the BBC, they had also heard from unsatisfied customers.
+On the 29th April 2010 Sky news sent in 2 undercover journalists to investigate Ajay Ahuja’s practices, because like the BBC, they had also heard from a significant amount of unsatisfied customers.

-Naturally, I followed up the story, and once again, I merely discussed the case, Ajay Ahuja Gets Investigated By Undercover Sky News Journalists.
+Naturally, I followed up the story, and I proceeded to discuss the case, Ajay Ahuja Gets Investigated By Undercover Sky News Journalists.

 The legal threat from Ajay Ahuja